Entrance to a competitive school takes preparation of a rigour which you and your child need to be ready for.

 However, one of the easiest ways to create healthy screen-time boundaries is to monitor your own use of devices.
 Set a good example.
 Whilst you don’t have to follow exactly the same rules as your children, if you are distracted by your phone, or have fallen into the habit of checking it often (multitasking during family time, for example), make a concerted effort to break that habit.
 Put your phone down and show your children the importance of dedicating your full attention to the activity at hand – whether that’s cooking, working, or spending time together.

-The ‘one screen’ rule is also useful: this should apply to the whole household, and simply means that people are not permitted to split their attention between multiple screens.
+The ‘one screen’ rule is also useful: this should apply to the whole household.
+It simply means that people are not permitted to split their attention between multiple screens.
 If your child is using their laptop to complete some homework or talk with friends, for example, they would not be able to check their phone at the same time.
 Or, if you’re having a family movie night, other devices must be put away – you cannot watch a film and surf the web simultaneously!
 This not only introduces some healthy screen-time limits but also communicates the importance of single focus, and concentrating on just one thing at a time.

 It might seem strange to suggest that technology could help you limit technology – but that’s exactly what we’re suggesting!
 There are a few tech options that could make your life a little easier, such as: